ENGN2912B-2018/ex10/README.md

 ### Using Function Templates

-The main1.cpp function is strictly implemented using floats.
+The `src/main1.cpp` function is strictly implemented using floats.
 Suppose we wanted to use double data types instead.
 How would we implement this?

-Although we could replicate the function for each and every combination of data types (using function overloading), it is a much better solution to use C++ Templates.
+Although we can replicate the same function for each and every combination of data types (using function overloading), it is a much better solution to use C++ Templates.
 By using Function Templates, we only need to maintain one function implementation and check that the input data types and values are valid.

+`src/main2.cpp` and `lib/integrate.hpp` moves the `trapz()` function to a static library and converts the signature with floats to a function template.
+To verify that a floating point type is used, we run an assertion check using the `<type_traits>` library for types T1 and T2.